 - Practice different breathing methods

-- Learn relaxation techniques (such yoga, mindfulness, music, and hypnobirthing)
+- Learn relaxation techniques (such as yoga, mindfulness, music, and hypnobirthing)

 The key to all of these techniques for managing birth pain is to learn all you can about them.
 For a full list of great “preparing for labor resources” including managing birth pain naturally, read on.